allianz-direct/nb_prep/README.md

 ## Usage [TODO, update]

+- You'll probably want to `.gitignore` the `.html` files generated.
+Especially if you use `--output-dir`.

 You need to update the `.pre-commit-config.yaml` in your repository.
 We'll assume you want to use `nbconvert_rename` with [nbstripout](https://github.com/kynan/nbstripout#using-nbstripout-as-a-pre-commit-hook) and include that here:

 ```yaml